John Holmes Dingle: Medical career

 After completing his MD in 1939, he spent a year as house officer at Boston Children's Hospital.
 He then joined the staff of Boston City Hospital's Thorndike Memorial Laboratory as the Francis Weld Peabody Fellow.
 In 1941 he became an instructor in Harvard's Department of Bacteriology and Immunology.
 During World War II, Dingle joined the Army Medical Corps.
 He headed the Commission on Acute Respiratory Diseases at Fort Bragg.
 After the end of the war, Dingle and several others who had served in his department founded the Department of Preventative Medicine at Western Reserve University (later Case Western Reserve University).
 He remained on the staff there for the rest of his life.

 Later years

-Dingle was confined to a wheelchair starting in 1969 as a result of an undiagnosed musculoskeletal disorder.
+Dingle began using a wheelchair in 1969 as a result of an undiagnosed musculoskeletal disorder.
 He stepped down as department head afterwards, but remained on the teaching staff until his death of heart attack four years later.
 He was survived by his second wife, Doris V. Brown, and their two children.